cghiaus/dm4bem_book/_sources/tutorials/00_Summary.md

 - __Tests in steady-state and step respose:__ test if the model is wrong ([falsifiability](https://en.wikipedia.org/wiki/Falsifiability)).
 If the model fails these tests, then it is wrong; if the model passes these tests, it does not mean it is correct.
     - Compare and interpret the steady-state results obtained for thermal circuit and state-space representation.
     - Perform eigenvalue analysis of the state matrix $A_s$ of the state-space representation and analyse the maximum time step (for numerical integration with [Euler explicit or forward method](https://en.wikipedia.org/wiki/Euler_method)) and the [settling time](https://en.wikipedia.org/wiki/Settling_time).
 If the maximum time step is:
-        - too small: set to zero the capacities that with the related conductance (or resistance) produce the small time step (e.g., air, windows, doors);
+        - too small: set to zero the capacities which, with the related conductance (or resistance), produce the small time step (e.g., air, windows, doors);
-        - too large: consider the discretization of elements which have large capacities (e.g., walls, ground).
+        - too large: consider thiner discretization of elements which have large capacities (e.g., walls, ground).
     - Simulate the time response (by using [Euler explicit and implicit method](https://en.wikipedia.org/wiki/Explicit_and_implicit_methods)) to different [step inputs](https://en.wikipedia.org/wiki/Step_response).
     - Compare the settling time obtained from simulation of step response with that obtained by eigenvalue analysis.
-    - Compare the steady-state value obtained by simumation of from the models (therma circuit and state-space representation).
+    - Compare the steady-state value obtained by simulation of the models (thermal circuit and state-space representation).

 - __Inputs:__ prepare the input data set, i.e., time variation of weather and scheduled sources of temperature and flow-rate.